-Zi Sha clay is naturally slightly porous and very importantly lead free, thereby allowing yi xing teapots to be naturally finished without the need to be glazed.
-Such characteristics mean yi xing teapots benefit from regular use, absorbing some of the flavour & colour of the tea being prepared, so over time, whether months or years, it is believed that the quality of the tea that is made in the pot improves too.
+Zi Sha clay is naturally slightly porous and very importantly naturally free from lead except for extremely low trace elements well below the most stringent EU/Japanese standards.
+These nature properties means that yixing teapots can be naturally finished without the need to be glazed.
+Such characteristics mean yixing teapots benefit from regular use, absorbing some of the flavour & colour of the tea being prepared, so over time, whether months or years, it is believed that the quality of the tea that is made in the pot improves too.
 This means that prices for 'used' yi xing teapots can become astronomical.

 Due to the exchange of flavours & colour it is typical that people have different teapots for different teas, for example one for Oolong, one for green tea and one for Pu Er.
 This approach has meant that many tea pots are specifically designed for specific teas.
 It is worth noting that teapots with wider openings are more suited for large leaf teas like old tree PuErh and Oolong teas which leaves expand considerably after water has been added.
 Each tea will season and age teapots in different ways, every preparation slowly being absorbed and bring about a marked change over time in colour and lustre.
 Regular use and care will ensure the YiXing ZiSha teapot has a warmth radiating from it.